 Sorry, this opportunity is closed and you can no longer apply to take part

-The focus groups will take place on the Second Floor of the Biomedical Research Building at the Campus for Ageing and Vitality.
+It will take place in the Biomedical Research Building at the Campus for Ageing and Vitality, Newcastle.